The Rose Treviño Memorial Scholarship is for those pursuing a degree in children's or young adult librarianship.

 In a 2008 interview with Aline Pereira on PaperTigers.org, Treviño noted, "The library field is not a field to choose if you are looking for monetary rewards.
 It is a field to choose if you are looking to make a difference in the life of a child by dedicating yourself to bringing the best in children's literature to them and by instilling in them a love of learning.
 It is very important for children to have good role models.
 It is with much satisfaction that I look back at my own decision.
 I know that I made the best one for myself when I decided to become a librarian."

-Donations towards the scholarship should be addressed to Sarah Dahlen, REFORMA Treasurer, earmarked for the Rose Trevino Scholarship:
+Donations earmakred for the Rose Treviño Scholarship should be addressed to REFORMA Treasurer, at the following address:

-Questions about the Rose Treviño Scholarship can be directed to Mary Donley at email@example.com.
+Questions about the Rose Treviño Scholarship can be directed to the Scholarship Chair, Delores Carlito, at email@example.com.

 You can donate to the scholarship fund below: